harveybc/feature-extractor/README_visualizer (Carmencita's conflicted copy 2020-06-20).md

 ### Configuration File

-The visualizer uses a configuration file located in the feature_extractor/visualizer directory that sets the Web service parameters and the configuration of the input and output plugins.
+The data_logger uses a configuration file located in the data_logger/data_logger directory that sets the Web service parameters and the configuration of the input and output plugins.

 The following is the default JSON configuration file: